NamanhTran/449_Team_Project/README.md

 Go to https://localhost:3000 to view the application.

-To stop the container run this command in the root directory
+To stop the containers run this command in the root directory

     docker compose down

-If you want to run the application again after building it run this command:
+If you want to run the application again after building the containers with the ```--build``` flag run this command:

     docker compose up -d